Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Generalizations

-A second alternative algorithm computes the finite-time optimal protocols by numerically solving the geodesic \cref{eq:geodesic_equation_multi} as a boundary value problem.
-The algorithm for it reads:
+\Cref{alg:algorithm} computes finite--time optimal protocols by numerically solving the geodesic equation \cref{eq:geodesic_equation_multi} as a boundary value problem to obtain \cref{eq:optimal_protocol_multi_parameter}, focusing on the driving dynamics.
+The algorithm reads:

-In contrast to \textit{Algorithm 1}, \textit{Algorithm 2} can only compute $\mathcal{G}(A_\alpha)$, and requires \cref{eq:optimal_geodescic_finite_time_multi_parameter} to compute $\mathcal{G}_\tau (A_\alpha)$.
-The numerical approach elaborated in this section broadens the applicability of the GFTOC when an exact analytical solution of the geodesic is not available.
+In contrast to \cref{alg:algorithm_action_minimization_optimal_protocols}, \cref{alg:algorithm} can only compute $\mathcal{G}(\vec{\lambda})$ and requires the analytical result of \cref{eq:optimal_geodescic_finite_time_multi_parameter} to compute $\mathcal{G}_\tau(\vec{\lambda})$. { The numerical approach presented in this section broadens the applicability of the GFTOC framework to finite--time driven processes when an exact analytical solution for the geodesic is unavailable, by integrating the theoretical developments (the exact mapping between slow--driving and finite--time driving) with existing numerical optimization methods available for computing slow--driving geodesics. } {